Assigning a permanent drive letter to an external USB drive, flash drive, or memory stick in Windows

 If you'd like Windows to use the same drive letter every time follow these steps:

-- Expand the item Computer Management (Local) on the left (under Console Root, if you are using the MMC console method)
+- Expand the item Computer Management (Local) on the left

 - Expand the item Storage then click on the Disk Management item